Andrei0927/vidx-video-marketplace-revolution/docs/audits/AUDIT_RECOMMENDATIONS.md

 **Location**: `components/video-card.js`

 The `VideoCard` class is well-designed but:
-- The `window.videoCardEngagement` singleton referenced on line 113 may be `undefined` (as noted in the first audit)
+- The `window.videoCardEngagement` singleton referenced on line 113 may be `undefined`
 - The component is never actually imported or used in any category pages
 - All category pages still use inline HTML duplication instead of this component